-Albeit one of the smallest EU member states, research and development is an area where Cyprus punches well above its weight.
-Unprecedented investment into the sector and ground-breaking projects are establishing this small island, not only as an innovation and research hub, but as a regional centre of excellence providing strong links with the global scientific and technical innovation community.
+Although one of the smallest EU member states, research and development is an area where Cyprus punches well above its weight.
+Unprecedented investment into the sector and ground-breaking projects are establishing this small island as an innovation and research hub and a regional centre of excellence providing strong links with the global scientific and technical innovation community.

 Despite having significant numbers of highly qualified scientists and researchers across a wide range of disciplines and home to numerous pioneering research institutions, Cyprus has historically been slightly behind the curve when it has come to research and development across Europe.
-However, 2020 has been a milestone in reversing the tide with the establishment of the Deputy Ministry of Research, Innovation and Digital Policy, which has underlined the government’s recognition of research and innovation as a fundamental pillar of a new model for growth to expand the productive base of the Cyprus economy.
+However, 2020 was a milestone in reversing the tide with the establishment of the Deputy Ministry of Research, Innovation and Digital Policy.
+This underlined the government’s recognition of research and innovation as a fundamental pillar of a new model for growth to expand the productive base of the Cyprus economy.

 The Corona Effect